Subtle’s Story

 So, why did I choose “Subtle Value Art” as the name for my art business?

-I’ll let you know, just in case you’re curious.
+Just in case you’re curious.

 My first reason is the nature of my favorite medium - watercolor.
 There are obviously various ways that watercolor can be used to create masterpieces, but my favorite method is utilizing its subtle nature to meticulously add one layer at a time.
 I build my paintings by adding the slightest amount of paint little by little, layer by layer.
 The difference is hardly noticeable until you eventually realize there’s something detailed with rich, vibrant color on the paper.
 I’ve found this is especially true for skin tones, which is why watercolor portraits are one of my favorite subjects.